 Joseph Jagger's Monte Carlo Stint

-With some help from his relatives and clerks, Jagger established that one particular wheel in the Beaux-Arts Casino showed an inclination towards numbers 7, 8, 9, 17, 18, 19, 22, 28, and 29.
-And sure enough, his bets on the biased numbers earned him £65,000 (around £7.4 million by today’s standards) in as little as three days.
+With help from his relatives and clerks, Jagger discovered that a specific wheel at the Beaux-Arts Casino favored numbers 7, 8, 9, 17, 18, 19, 22, 28, and 29.
+Sure enough, his bets on these biased numbers earned him £65,000 (about £7.4 million today) in just three days.

 Richard Jarecki, the German Doctor Who Uncovered the Secrets of the Wheel